 If the cruise-on indicator lamp fails to light during the bulb test (about four seconds after the ignition switch is turned to the On position), replace the cruise-on indicator lamp bulb with a known good unit.
-If the cruise-on lamp still fails to operate, diagnosis of the lamp, the instrument cluster circuitry, and the CCD data bus should be performed with a DRB scan tool as described in the proper Body Diagnostic Procedures manual.
-Diagnosis of the speed control switches and circuits and/or Powertrain Control Module (PCM) should be performed with a DRB scan tool as described in the proper Powertrain Diagnostic Procedures manual.
+If the cruise-on lamp still fails to operate, diagnosis of the lamp, the instrument cluster circuitry, the vehicle speed control switches, the Powertrain Control Module (PCM) and the CCD data bus should be performed with a DRB scan tool as described in the proper Diagnostic Procedures manual.
+For further diagnosis of the cruise-on indicator lamp and the instrument cluster circuitry, see Instrument Cluster in this group.